deckerga/grav-learn/pages/10.cookbook/06.tutorials/04.create-a-blog/docs.md

 If you’ve already chosen a theme, and your theme does not come with those files, then copy them from Antimatter: [https://github.com/getgrav/grav-theme-antimatter/tree/develop/templates](https://github.com/getgrav/grav-theme-antimatter/tree/develop/templates)

 You might need to tweak the markup to suit your theme.
-The best option if you’re just starting out if to use a theme that already comes with them.
+The best option if you’re just starting out is to use a theme that already comes with them.

 ## Create the blog pages structure
 There are different ways to structure the pages.
 The default and simpler one is to have a parent page, of type Blog, and have child pages for the blog posts.